When Is the Best Time to Go on Safari

 When Is the Best Time to Go on Safari in South Africa (Kruger + Greater Kruger)?

-Because the honest answer is: there’s always a good time to go on safari in South Africa—especially in the Greater Kruger area (Kruger National Park, Sabi Sands, Timbavati, and the surrounding private reserves).
+The honest answer is that there’s always a good time to go on safari in South Africa—especially in the Greater Kruger area (Kruger National Park, Sabi Sands, Timbavati, and the surrounding private reserves).

 The best time isn’t one perfect month.
 It’s the month that matches your priorities: